stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 ### On Linux

-Assuming your username is `tmp100` and your key file is called `key_file.txt` you can use the following command to ssh into the PEARL system.
+Assuming your username is `tmp100` and your key file is called `tmp100.txt` you can use the following command to ssh into the PEARL system.

 ```bash
 ssh -i tmp100 tmp100@ui.pearl.scd.stfc.ac.uk